Corporate Coaching – A Tool to Reveal Your Inner Strength – Part 3

 A corporate coach won’t really tell you what business decisions to take.
 You would know that better, but a coach can be that friend/philosopher/guide that you have heard of.

 Someone who could help you face your professional fears.
-Someone who make you aware of what you already know somewhere deep inside.
+Someone who makes you aware of what you already know somewhere deep inside.

-But a short session with a coach suddenly made him realise things that probably a textbook can’t.
+But a short session with a coach suddenly made him realize things that probably a textbook can’t.

 As he sipped water, Rohan asked the coach whether he could leave before the stipulated time.
 He thanked the coach again and fixed the next meeting then and there.

 What hit Rohan?
-What did he suddenly realise?
+What did he suddenly realize?

 Find out in the next part of the series.